Startup Business Loans and Bad Credit

 How Do You Apply?
 Gather together your proof of identity and last two pay stubs, plus any other information you need, and fill out an application on any one of the peer to peer lending websites.
 A true startup is not yet in business.
 It may have a business plan and dreams, but without perfect personal credit obtaining a loan will not be possible.
 While startups can get funding, it will be in the form of credit cards and lines of credit.

 The bottom line is that it is very difficult to obtain a startup business loan in any form if you have bad credit.
 In fact, even if you have great credit you will not be able to obtain a startup business loan as most lenders require time in business and existing revenues.
 Personal loans, credit cards, family and friends are likely to be the only source of business funding in the startup phase.
-There are always exceptions, but many SBA or Non-Profit funding requires a specific criteria and a very lengthy approval process.
+There are always exceptions.
+For example, a merchant cash advance can be obtained with just 2 months in business.
+Additionally, there are many SBA or Non-Profit funding options but they require a hyper specific criteria and a very lengthy approval process.
 The lending industry is also changing everyday so if you are in the startup phase it always makes sense to do some initial research, just utilize the information above to assist in your research.